Leo Cullen (rugby union): International playing career

 Cullen has represented his country at all levels, 7 caps at schools level, then captaining the U19 team 3 times in 4 caps.
 He went on to captain the U21s 14 times in 16 appearances.
 He also appeared for the U25 team and was capped 16 times at 'A' level Irish Wolfhounds where he captained the team against England.

 Cullen made his senior debut against the All Blacks in Auckland in 2002.
 He became the 100th man to captain Ireland, against Scotland on 6 August 2011.

+International analysis by opposition

 Coaching career

 After retiring from playing in 2014, Cullen remained at Leinster as a forwards coach.
-He became head coach in 2015.
+He then became head coach in 2015.

 His coaching colleague, Stuart Lancaster, has described Cullen's strengths as "very high integrity... very good leadership qualities... unbelievable work ethic... very good on the managerial side of things."
 He is also regarded as effective in bringing out the strengths of coaching colleagues.

 Cullen became the first person to win the top European Rugby trophy as a player and a coach, when his Leinster side defeating Racing 92 in the Champions Cup final in May 2018, having already won it three times as a player.